 Here’s a breakdown of the different types of student loans available.

-Stafford Loans– These are more common than Perkins loans and the money comes straight from the federal government to the student.
-There are two types of Stafford Loans, subsidized and unsubsidized.
+These loans are the most common.
+Money comes from the federal government straight to the student.
+There are two different types of Stafford loans:

 1. Subsidized: These loans are typically reserved for students suffering from financial hardship.
 The government grants the money up front and pays on the interest that is accrued while the student is in school.
 Students are not required to make payments on this loan until after graduation.
 However, there is a $23,000 limit.
 This amount is generous but may not cover all of a student’s expenses during their time in school.